 We’ve just closed our doors to new members as we’re about to get underway with the charter member group.

-But if you’d like to join our waitlist so you’re among the first to know when there’s another opportunity to get in, you can do so right here.
+But if you’d like, you can join our waitlist so you’re among the first to know when there’s another opportunity to get in.

 And in the meantime, I want to hear from you.
 What are some of the challenges you face in working alone?